mikedilger/mosaic-spec/docs/record.md

 5. CLIENTS ONLY: The Signing public key MUST be verified to be a non-revoked subkey of the Author via the Author's [bootstrap](bootstrap.md).
-6. Take a BLAKE3 hash of `[112:]`, unkeyed, and extend to 64 bytes of output using BLAKE3's `finalize_xof()` function.
+6. Take a BLAKE3 hash of `[48:152+LenTPad+LenPPad]`, unkeyed, and extend to 64 bytes of output using BLAKE3's `finalize_xof()` function.
-7. Verify the hash: Compare bytes `[0:40]` of this hash with bytes `[72:112]` of the record.
+7. Verify the hash: Compare bytes `[0:40]` of this hash with bytes `[8:48]` of the record.
 They must match or validation has failed.
-8. Verify the ID timestamp: bytes `[64:72]` must be equal to bytes `[192:200]`.
+8. Verify the ID timestamp: bytes `[0:8]` must be equal to bytes `[128:136]`.
-9. Verify the signature: The signature must be a valid EdDSA ed25519 signature of the full 64-byte BLAKE3 hash taken in step 6 with the signing public key.
+9. Verify the signature: The signature must be a valid signature according to the sitnature scheme specified in the record flags.
-10. Bytes 70 and 71 must be 0.
-11. Reserved flags must be 0.
+11. Reserved flags in flag bytes 1 and 2 must be 0.
 12. CLIENTS ONLY: Application specific validation SHOULD be performed.